RubenVerborgh/www2012-dev-xkcd/README.md

-# Applications make the Semantic Web happen
-Ruben Verborgh, Davy Van Deursen, Peter Lambert
+# Fixing the Web One Page at a Time, or Actually Implementing xkcd #37